killian441/CBZ-Platter/README.md

 ----------
 #### Running

-From the source, run "cbzplatter" from the directory you want to discover media in.
+Put the directory you want to discover media in into config.ini and run "cbzplatter".